unknownjwly/BS_FCSplash/README.md

   <img src="https://img.shields.io/badge/version-v0.3.1-purple" alt="Version 0.3.1">
 </p>

-A Beat Saber mod that adds a splash animation at the end if you FC a song with custom picture support (now featuring procedural rounded corners!).
+A Beat Saber mod that adds a splash animation at the end if you FC a song with custom image support.

 </div>